puglia italy

 Now that Europe is hotting up, there’s no need to fly long-haul to get your vitamin D hit.
 Read on for the best sun-drenched destinations within easy reach of London

 In the mood for a last-minute break?
 Us too.
 Long gone are the months when a five-hour flight was required to reach sun-soaked resorts; European summer is now in full swing and you don’t need us to tell you to get out there and enjoy it while you can.
-From the glamorous shores of Lake Como and the sparkling French Riviera, to bustling city breaks in Ireland and Finland, here’s where to travel in August.
+From the Balearics‘ wild child and the sparkling French Riviera, to bustling city breaks in Finland and Ireland, here’s where to travel in August.

 Average temperature in August: 30°C